FK Baník Most 1909

 FK Baník Most 1909 was a Czech football club based in the city of Most, approximately 75 kilometres north-west of Prague.
-The club played top-flight football for the first time in their history in the 2005–06 Czech First League.
+The club played top-flight football for the first time in its history in the 2005–06 Czech First League.

-The club's home stadium is Fotbalový stadion Josefa Masopusta, which was built in 1961.
-The opening match of the new stadium was played on 24 May 1961 against English side Liverpool F.C., which won against Most 4–1.
+The club's home stadium is Fotbalový stadion Josefa Masopusta, opened on 24 May 1961.
+Its inaugural fixture was a 4–1 defeat to Liverpool F.C.

 In 2011, Baník Most signed an agreement whereby Arsenal Česká Lípa would function as their farm team.